 A typical day at Camp Tawonga is designed by the cabin group along with their counselors.
 This means that every child has the opportunity to try new activities and to revisit old favorites too.
 No two bunks have the same schedule, and all campers have days packed with fun, bonding and adventure!

 For A Taste of Camp, our amazing counselors design a well-balanced schedule to provide a taste of the most popular activities at Camp.
-For our longer sessions, bunks of campers help to design their schedule of activities.
+For our longer sessions, bunks of campers help to design their schedule of activities starting the second week of Camp.
 For all sessions, cabins experience Camp together primarily as a bunk as well with their unit of similarly-aged campers, which is an integral part of our mission-based and group-focused philosophy of building a cooperative community.